 - Contact information.
 You should obtain the contact information for the driver who struck you and their insurance company.
 You will need this info to file your claim for compensation for your injuries.

 - Police report.
 Call 911 right after your accident.
 The police officer who arrives at the scene will conduct an investigation and write a police report.
-It can contain helpful information, such as statements of the driver and witnesses, details on how the crash occurred, the officer’s conclusions as to who was at fault, and any traffic citations issued.
+It can contain helpful information, such as statements of the driver and witnesses, details on how the crash occurred, the officer’s conclusions about who was at fault, and any traffic citations issued.

 - Witnesses.
 You should not rely on the police to obtain the contact information for witnesses to your collision.
-Obtain their contact information yourself before they leave, and get their statements before they disappear or their memories fade.
+Obtain their contact information before they leave, and get their statements before they disappear or their memories fade.

 - Pictures.
 You should take pictures and videos of the damage to the motor vehicle that hit you, your injuries, the accident scene, and anything else that could help you prove the motorist’s fault in causing your collision.
-Have someone do this for you if you are too hurt to do it yourself.
+Have someone do this if you are too hurt to do it yourself.

 - Your clothes.
 Save your clothes in the same condition they were in at the time of your accident.
 They can be compelling evidence if your case is decided at a jury trial.